I turned 30 in the air. My husband and I were flying back from a week spent in Colorado Springs.

 I’d just spent time at high altitude enjoying the sun and friends the week prior.
 We’d gone snowboarding at Monarch Mountain under a blue sky at 12,000 feet.

-We had found great stores in Boulder, Co like MomentuM, a fair trade store, Hip Consignment where I found a great pair of patent leather purple wedges!
-Boulder was a low-rise city.
+Boulder is a low-rise city.
 I hadn’t realized that.
 Perhaps it was to preserve the prestigious view of the mountains, though we couldn’t see them through the clouds (what?!) the day we were there.

-We ate at Adam’s Cafe Saturday night in Manitou Springs.
-I didn’t realize it when we were eating our delicious fig, brie & onion appetizer, but later realized it when reading the community section of their website, that there is a community table, where anybody and everybody can choose to sit and meet anyone else wanting to converse with someone new.
-How neat!
-I snagged this photo from a local’s blog, Explore Colorado Springs.
+Adam’s Cafe Saturday night in Manitou Springs: I didn’t realize it when we were eating our delicious fig, brie & onion appetizer, but later realized it when reading the community section of their website, that there is a community table, where anybody and everybody can choose to sit and meet anyone else wanting to converse with someone new.

-We ate there with my best friend, her husband and mine.
-It was a rich and eclectic but tidy Indian decorated restaurant beside a stream in downtown Manitou Springs.There were deep Indian culture art pieces gilded in gold frames.
+It is a rich and eclectic but tidy Indian decorated restaurant beside a stream in downtown Manitou Springs.There were deep Indian culture art pieces gilded in gold frames.
 We sat at a round maple table with vintage chairs in the corner.

 The week spent in Colorado held many opportunities to try lots of craft brews (in between water.)
 We watched a documentary, Beer Wars, on the rising of craft brew popularity.